migomipo/migo-hqm-server/README.md

 offside                | Offside setting.
 Allowed values are "off" (default, no offside), "on", (offside rule enabled) and "immediate", which will call offside immediately instead of warning when the puck has entered the offensive zone in an offside situation. offsideline            | Offside line setting.
 Allowed values are "blue" (default, offensive blue line), and "center" (center line) icing                  | Icing setting.
-Allowed values are "off" (default, no icing), "on" (touch icing rule enabled) and "notouch" (no-touch icing rule enabled) time_period            | (Match mode only) Period length in seconds. time_warmup            | (Match mode only) Warmup length in seconds. time_intermission      | (Match mode only) Intermission length in seconds.
+Allowed values are "off" (default, no icing), "on" (touch icing rule enabled) and "notouch" (no-touch icing rule enabled) twolinepass            | Two-line pass setting.
+Allowed values are "off" (default, no two-line pass rule), "on" (passes through own blue and center red line disallowed), "forward" (passes through center red line and offensive blue line disallowed), "both" (both "on" and "forward" at the same time) and "three" (passes through all three lines disallowed) time_period            | (Match mode only) Period length in seconds. time_warmup            | (Match mode only) Warmup length in seconds. time_intermission      | (Match mode only) Intermission length in seconds.